rails/rails/guides/source/active_record_migrations.md

 end
 ```

-### Creating Associations using References
+### Creating Associations

 The generator accepts column type as `references`.
 [References](#references) are a
 shorthand for creating columns, indexes, foreign keys, or even polymorphic
 association columns.

-For example,
+For example, generating the following migration will create a `user_id` column and additionally create an index on that column.

 ```bash
 $ bin/rails generate migration AddUserRefToProducts user:references